BRITE-REU/programming-workshops/source/workshops/03_python/intro.rst

 values.
 Each of these operators returns a boolean value representing the truth value of the given statement.
-All the previously listed operators expect to be sandwiched between two values, one to the left and one to the left, and are evaluated left to right.
+All the previously listed operators expect to be sandwiched between two values, one to the left and one to the right, and are evaluated left to right.

 .. code-block:: python